Cathedral Bridge: History and construction

 The wrought iron latticework of the Cathedral Bridge was designed by hydraulic engineer Hermann Lohse and formed an intricate network of diagonal lattices both on the inside and outside of the bridge.
 The bridge's gates, erected out of gray Udelfanger sandstone and holding heavy iron doors to close either side of the bridge, were designed by Heinrich Strack and added after the bridge had been completed.
 The combination of a cage-like structure that could be closed on either side inspired the local nickname "mouse trap" (Muusfall, [ˈmúsfal]).
 The bridge was also referred to as solid bridge, because it was the first immovable bridge in between Basel and the Netherlands since the Roman bridge, built near Cologne in the 4th century.
 Since the Middle Ages, reaction ferries formed flying bridges and since Prussian times, ship's bridges, a form of pontoon bridges, were also used.

 The earthworks started on 6 June 1855; the foundation stone was laid by Frederick William IV four months later, on 3 October.
 Only after construction work had begun were the designs altered to include dual railway tracks on the northern downstream side of the bridge.
 Since the early 1850s, the Prussian authorities emphasized on constructing state railways.
 This opened up the possibility for the Cologne-Minden Railway Company to co-finance the bridge to extend the Deutz–Gießen line into the heart of Cologne, and integrate the previously separate railways on either side of the river Rhine.
 At the request of the Prussian Army, who had to approve every bridge design before it was carried out, it included a swing bridge on the western side which could be closed in case of war.
 The design was inspired by the railway bridges over the river Vistula at Tczew and over the river Nogat at Malbork, both of which were finished in 1857 as part of the Prussian Eastern Railway.
 The same chief superintendent for those bridges, Hermann Lohse, also led the construction work for the Cathedral Bridge.

 The Cathedral Bridge was inaugurated on 3 October 1859, exactly four years after construction work had officially begun.
-Forty years after the construction, it was estimated the bridge had cost nearly 4 million (Prussian) Thalers.
+Forty years after the construction, it was estimated the bridge had cost nearly 4 million (Prussian) thalers.

 Deconstruction

-The bridge was unable to meet the increased requirements imposed on it by the new Cologne Central Station (1894).
-After the construction work had already started for the Hohenzollern Bridge in 1907, the Cathedral Bridge was deconstructed in stages between 1908 and 1910.
-The Hohenzollern Bridge was completed 1911, demolished in 1945 during World War II and subsequently rebuilt.
-The current Hohenzollern Bridge's southern foundation is placed at nearly exactly the same place of the Cathedral Bridge's foundation and is the most heavily used railway bridge in Germany.
+The bridge was unable to meet the increased demands imposed on it by the new Cologne Central Station (1894).
+After construction work had already started for the Hohenzollern Bridge in 1907, the Cathedral Bridge was deconstructed in stages between 1908 and 1910.
+The Hohenzollern Bridge was completed 1911, destroyed in 1945 during World War II and subsequently rebuilt.
+The current Hohenzollern Bridge's southern foundation is placed at almost exactly the same location as the Cathedral Bridge's foundation, and is the most heavily-used railway bridge in Germany.